smcclatchy/r-pub-quality-graphics/_episodes/02-boxplot.md

 <img src="../fig/rmd-02-subset_by_sex-1.png" title="plot of chunk subset_by_sex" alt="plot of chunk subset_by_sex" style="display: block; margin: auto;" />

 Add a purple square indicating the mean RBC value for each strain.
+Specify shape and size of the point.

 ~~~